 Specialisation: philosophy, law, ethics, justice, business, rights

-Dr Tom Campbell is Professor of Philosophy in the Centre for Applied Philosophy and Public Ethics, an ARC funded Special Research Centre at Charles Sturt University, Canberra.
-He specialises in legal philosophy and business ethics and writes on Justice, Legal Positivism, Democracy and Rights.
+Dr Tom Campbell received his PhD from the University of Glasgow in 1969, having been a Snell Exhibitioner and Ferguson Scholar at Balliol College, Oxford.
+He was Professor of Philosophy at the University of Stirling (1973-79), then Professor of Jurisprudence at the University of Glasgow (1979-1990).
+He subsequently moved to Australia, initially to the Faculty of Law at the Australian National University, where he was Dean of Law from 1994 to 1997; and latterly at the Centre for Applied Philosophy and Public Ethics, an ARC funded Special Research Centre at Charles Sturt University, Canberra.
+He specialised in legal philosophy and business ethics and wrote on Justice, Legal Positivism, Democracy and Rights.

 - President, The Australian Institute of Health, Law and Ethics (1995-98)